yuchiu/My-React-Boilerplate/README.md

 Webpack will watch for changes and auto update the browser when files is changed

-#### 2b. open files locally
+#### 2b. build dist directory
 run webpack watch

 ```
-npm webpack -w
+webpack -w

 ```
-This will create the dist folder in hard drive and index.html could be opened directly
+The bundle files including the output html file will be store in dist directory